Vacuum cleaner: Pile lifter

-A pile lifter or pile brush is a vacuum cleaner-like device used in the manufacture of carpets as well as in heavy-duty carpet cleaning.
-The motors, brushes and belts of a pile lifter are much stronger than those found in traditional vacuum cleaners, and their brushes are denser with bristles that extend to the carpet backing for removal of embedded particles.
+A pile lifter or pile brush is a vacuum cleaner-like device used in the manufacture of carpets and in heavy-duty carpet cleaning.
+The motors, brushes, and belts of a pile lifter are much stronger than those found in traditional vacuum cleaners, and their brushes are denser with bristles that extend to the carpet backing for removal of embedded particles.
 They resemble upright vacuum cleaners and are often equipped with two motors.
 The combination of agitation from the brushes and suction from vacuums removes embedded soil, but frequent use is noted to dramatically alter the appearance of a carpet.
 The device was invented by the Certified Chemical & Equipment Company in the 1950s and was produced by modifying an upright floor sanding machine.

 Pile lifters may also lift and straighten the carpet fibers from the base and align the piles with special needles to prepare them for shearing.
 A device known as a pile lifter employed in textile manufacturing generates a static charge to raise or "lift" piles that are compressed during a drying process.